etwk/blog/content/lists/books.md

 - [ ] The Great Transformation: The Political and Economic Origins of Our Time (Karl Polanyi, Penguin Modern Classics) #fascism #classics #must
 - [ ] Minority Leader: How to Lead from the Outside and Make Real Change (Stacey Abrams) #human-rights #racism #discrimination #must
 - [ ] A Brief History of Equality (Thomas Piketty) #history
+- [ ] Revenge of the Tipping Point: Overstories, Superspreaders, and the Rise of Social Engineering (Malcolm Gladwell)

 ## Spirituality
 - [ ] Not Quite Nirvana: A Skeptic's Journey to Mindfulness #must #memoir